codahale/veil/docs/design.md

 Because `veil.sres` is only ever used to encrypt unique messages, the use of a deterministic signature scheme is not vulnerable to fault injection attacks.

-### Limited Deniability Of Headers

-`veil.sres`'s use of a designated-verifier Schnorr scheme provides limited deniability for senders (see [Limited Deniability](#limited-deniability)).
-Without revealing `d_R`, the receiver cannot prove the authenticity of a message (including the identity of its sender) to a third party.

 ### Indistinguishability Of Headers From Random Noise Of Encrypted Headers